tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

 ### *[Optional]* Install `calicoctl` CLI for use in later labs

- The easiest way to retrieve captured `*.pcap` files is to use [calicoctl](https://docs.tigera.io/maintenance/clis/calicoctl/) CLI.
-The following binary installations are available:
+ The following binary installations are available [here] (https://docs.tigera.io/maintenance/clis/calicoctl/):

  - CloudShell